-You on start a food co-op with your friends and neighbors-ordering food in bulk for all of you will save you a lot of money.
+You can start a food co-op with your friends and neighbors-ordering food in bulk for all of you will save you a lot of money.

-Food Not Bomi 251 You can combine free food and outreach or provocation by making and giving out fortune cookles.
-Tailor the fortunes to the situation and recipient demographics, and if you can't figure out how to make actual fortune cookles, just put the fortunes in little baggies with any sweet treat some.
-Basic cooking equipment includes a large soup pot, a large frying pan, some baking trays (disposablefoil pans can be reused for quite a while), big spoons for stining and serving, and sharp knives.
-You can look in thrift shops, yard sales, and dumpsters for cooking equipment, but don't overlook restaurant supply places, which sometimes have back rooms where they sell damaged and second-hand equipment cheap.
+Food Not Bombs 251 You can combine free food and outreach or provocation by making and giving out fortune cookies.
+Tailor the fortunes to the situation and recipient demographics, and if you can't figure out how to make actual fortune cookies, just put the fortunes in little baggies with any sweet treat.

-You can establish community garderis, with plots open for people to grow their own food, or volunteer programs for them to participate and share in the harvest.
+You can establish community gardens, with plots open for people to grow their own food, or volunteer programs for them to participate and share in the harvest.

 Many people already have yards that go untended, and there are always those abandoned lots...